ZiyangJiang114/Bank-Marketing-Campaign-Subscription-Prediction/README.md

 The dataset contains information from **17 marketing campaigns** conducted between **2008 and 2010**, with over **79,000 client contacts**.
 The target variable represents whether a client subscribed to a term deposit.

 ---
+## Methodology (CRISP-DM)

+### Business Understanding

+The objective of this taks is to improve the successful rate of direct marketing campaign by identifying clients who are more likely to subscribe to a term deposit and reduce unnecessary contact attempts.

+---
+### Data Understanding

+The dataset contains both categorical and numerical features as input variable, grouped into 4 main categories:

+- client demographics
+- contact information
+- campaign history
+- economic indicators

+There is only one output, which represents wether the client subscribed a term deposit.

+---
+### Data Preparation & Feature Engineering

+After a careful data screening and analysis, the features of:

+- 'duration' was removed because it is unusable for real-world prediction.
+- 'housing','loan', and 'default' were removed due to their minimal variation in subscription rates, indicating low predicative value.
+- 'pdays' conatins a special value(999) indicating that the client was contacted the first time.
+To properly represent this information, a new binary numerical featrue 'is_firstTime_Call' was created.
+The origional values of 999 were replaced with 0.
+- 'y', target varaible, was converted from categorical values to a binary numerical format.

+---